-SOCS will coordinate with the County Office of Education to report pertinent STRS payroll data if STRS is used.
+SOCS-K will coordinate with the County Office of Education to report pertinent STRS payroll data if STRS is used.
 The County Office of Education may request a reasonable fee for coordinating this transfer of data.
-The Charter School shall maintain its own health and benefits via small business plan type offerings from local vendors (e.g., Kaiser and Blue Cross).
+The Charter School shall maintain its own health and benefits by contracting with an insurance broker or similar third party to enroll in appropriate health and wellness insurance plans (e.g., Kaiser, Blue Cross, Cigna, etc.).

-6) Facilities
+5) Facilities